 How do I know this secret?
 I have participated in a lot of hackathons, and won a couple of them.
 I have also organized, sponsored, and judged at many hackathon events.
 I have seen both simple projects that won thousands of dollars and initially glamorous-looking projects that failed miserably.
 It all comes down to winning over the judges and ultimately, the sponsor of the event.

-I’ll walk you through the steps to developing a winning project:
+I’ll walk you through the steps on how to win a hackathon by developing a top-scoring project:

 Understand and analyze the prompt

-The hackathon competition actually starts long before the actual event.
+The reason why many people never learn how to win hackathons is because they fail to recognize that the competition actually starts long before the actual event.
 Before you step into a hackathon or even decide to attend one, you need to research the specific event to craft your winning strategy.

 In general, there are two types of hackathons, problem-oriented and open-ended.
 The problem-oriented hackathon usually provides very specific problem statements for the participants.
-For example, a prompt might ask you to figure out how to solve the abandoned bike-sharing bikes on the street.
-You have to fully understand the requirements and address the issues directly.
+For example, a prompt might ask you to figure out an effective solution for abandoned bike-sharing bikes on the street.
+You have to fully understand the requirements, have in-depth knowledge on the topic, and address the issues directly.